Muay Thai vs BJJ [Brazilian Jiu-Jitsu]: Pros and cons of each style

-Brazilian jiu-jitsu is focused on ground fighting and grappling and it doesn't involve any stand-up striking techniques.
-Muay Thai, on the other hand, focuses on kick and punches and occassionaly getting into clinch but it doesn't allow any ground game.
-Like I said before, those two styles compliment each other more than anything else and are not meant to compete with each other.
+Brazilian jiu-jitsu is focused on grappling and it doesn't include any stand-up striking techniques.
+Muay Thai, on the other hand, focuses on kicks, elbow strikes, knee strikes, and punches and occasionally getting into a clinch fight.
+But it doesn't teach nor allow any ground game or a takedown defense.

-It's like comparing a sniper rifle and a shotgun: both are lethal weapons in their own way but build for a different purpose and with a different range of effective damage inbuild.
-Jules from Pulp Fiction would say: It's not the same ballpark, it ain't the same league, it's not even the same game.
+It's like comparing a sniper rifle and a shotgun: both are leethal weapons in their own way yet developed for different purposes and with different ranges of an effective strike.
+Like Jules from Pulp Fiction would say: "It's not the same ballpark, it ain't the same league, it's not even the same game".

-A Thai fighter would most likely keep him on distance smashing his face with devastating kicks and punches.
-BJJ fighter wouldn't have any stand up skills to compete with Muay Thai strikes.
+A Thai fighter would most likely keep him in distance smashing his face with devastating kicks and punches.
+A BJJ fighter would not have any skills to block or deflect Muay Thai strikes.
 And that would be it.
-End of the fight - KO or TKO in the best case scenario.
+End of the fight - KO or TKO in the best-case scenario.

-OK, lets assume that a BJJ adept grabbed a Muaythai fighter, thrown him on the ground and trapped him with a spinal lock or an armbar.
-In this case, Muay Thai fighter would be helpless not having any effective skills to fight in this position and to counter a submission attempt.
+But then it could go the other way around.
+BJJ adept would quickly grab a Muaythai fighter and throw him on the ground.
+And then he would trap him with a spinal lock or an armbar.
+In this case, the Muay Thai fighter would be helpless not having any effective skills to fight in this position and to counter a submission attempt.